 4. Get Big Brother or Big Sister To Help Make Formula

 This is a really helpful way to include an older sibling in the formula feeding process.
+The birth of a second child is a pretty big event for the first one too!
 Something that a lot of exclusive breastfeeding parents just can’t do.
 If it’s age appropriate have them help you make a bottle.

 I often would have my oldest help me “put the bottles together” when I took them out of the dishwasher.
 He would sort them and help me assemble them.
 This was a great way for him to feel like a helper (and in some cases actually WAS helpful).